Statutory requirements, filing fees, and recommended services for North Carolina businesses.

 | Business hours availability | Required during normal business hours |

-| Resident requirement | Must be a North Carolina resident OR a business entity authorized to do business in North Carolina |
+| Resident requirement | North Carolina resident OR authorized business entity |

-| Listed in public record | Yes — name and address are publicly searchable via North Carolina Secretary of State |
+| Listed in public record | Yes — searchable via North Carolina Secretary of State |

 | Statute reference | N.C.G.S. §57D-2-40 |